Quick Takeaways

 In April 2026, we released a new token-efficient memory algorithm built on single-pass hierarchical extraction and multi-signal retrieval.
 These are the improved benchmark results:

-The 2025 paper reports tokens per conversation (~26,000 for full-context).
-The 2026 algorithm reports average tokens per retrieval call (~6,956 for LoCoMo).
+Note: The 2025 paper reports tokens per conversation (~26,000 for full-context).
+The 2026 algorithm reports the average number of tokens per retrieval call (~6,956 for LoCoMo).
 These are different units measuring the same underlying efficiency.

 The two largest gains in the new algorithm are on temporal queries (+29.6 points over the old algorithm) and multi-hop reasoning (+23.1 points).
-These are the two categories that most directly reflect how agents handle real user histories where facts accumulate, change, and relate to each other over time.
+These are the two categories that most directly reflect how agents handle real user histories, in which facts accumulate, change, and relate to one another over time.

 Two architectural changes drove these results: